-The Underwriting Professional Development Program internship is intended to prepare you for a career with Travelers and specifically for an Underwriting Professional Development Program (UPDP) position upon graduation from college.
+The Business Insurance Underwriting Professional Development Program internship helps prepare you for a career with Travelers and, specifically, for an Underwriting Professional Development Program (UPDP) position upon graduation from college.

 What is the UPDP?

 The UPDP is designed to develop insurance coverage knowledge, underwriting and sales skills through a structured program that combines classroom training and experiential learning with individualized coaching and mentoring.

 This is a yearlong multi-faceted program that gives participants the business and technical skills they need to understand the core of our business and to launch their careers as successful Travelers underwriters.

 Insurance is the contractual transfer of financial risk from one party to another.
 Underwriters are the heart of the insurance process, using finely tuned analytical skills to evaluate the acceptability of business and institutional risk.

 However, underwriters are more than just analysts – they are the relationship builders with our agents and clients.
 They are responsible for managing a profitable portfolio of business through our distributing agents and brokers.
 An underwriting career combines a dynamic blend of analytical and selling skills – it’s stimulating, exciting and a great career for the right individual.

 The UPDP intern position is a very important first step to this excellent career opportunity.